1taoliu/server-extension-java/README.md

 # sever-extension-java
 Server extensions allow developers to change and extend the capabilities of ArcGIS Server map and image services.
-This project provides a template intended to bootstrap the development of both types of Java-based server extensions, Server Object Extensions (SOEs) and Server Object Interceptors (SOEs).
+This project provides a template intended to bootstrap the development of both types of Java-based server extensions, Server Object Extensions (SOEs) and Server Object Interceptors (SOIs).
 It also includes two REST-based examples, a simple row-level security filter SOI and an SOE for server-side clustering.
-In general, this project limits itself on
+In general, this project limits itself to
 REST server extensions.

 ## Features